-Location Description: Manhattan south of Houston Street.
+Location Description: Manhattan south of Houston Street

-Total Projected Budget: \$1,000,000.00 Total HUD Disaster Recovery Funds: \$1,000,000.00 Obligated HUD Disaster Funds to Date: \$820,110.00 Unobligated HUD Disaster Funds to Date: \$179,890.00 Cumulative HUD Disaster Funds to Date: \$720,760.00 of Persons benefitting 474019 487932 -------------------------- -------- --------
+Total Projected Budget: \$1,000,000.00 Total HUD Disaster Recovery Funds: \$1,000,000.00 Obligated HUD Disaster Funds to Date: \$934,231.00 Unobligated HUD Disaster Funds to Date: \$65,769.00 Cumulative HUD Disaster Funds to Date: \$786,760.00

 Measure Description Expected Quantity Cumulative to Date

 of Low/Mod Income persons benefitting N/A 0

 of Low-Income persons benefitting N/A 0

 of Public Facilities N/A 0

 of Businesses 18927 18927

 of Non-business Organizations benefitting N/A 0

+of Persons benefitting 474019 487932

 LOWER MANHATTAN COMMUNICATIONS OUTREACH CAMPAIGN --- In June 2003, LMDC announced the launch of a communications outreach campaign to inform Lower Manhattan residents, employees, and visitors of upcoming shortterm, quality of life improvements.
 The campaign began when LMDC staff and volunteers fanned out across Lower Manhattan to distribute thousands of palm cards and place 100 posters in local businesses and restaurants.
 The communications outreach campaign is one of the elements outlined in Governor Pataki's call for short-term, qualityof-life improvements in Lower Manhattan.
-The campaign's three components include: the creation of informational kiosks at strategic locations downtown that will double as visitor centers; the development of branded marketing materials; and, the distribution of LMDC print materials and electronic updates.
-More than half of the campaign's funds have been allocated for the creation of the two informational kiosks; the Downtown Rebuilding Information Kiosk is located at the new World Trade Center Path Station and the Chinatown Kiosk located at Canal, Baxter, and Walker Streets.
-For the quarter ending March 31, 2005, the WTC kiosk had 18,325 visitors in January, 18,038 visitors in February, and 23,906 visitors in March.
-The Chinatown kiosk, a partnership with other agencies, had 12,950 visitors in January, 19,966 visitors in February, and 17,088 visitors in March.
+The campaign's three components include: the creation of informational kiosks at strategic locations downtown that will double as visitor centers; the development of branded marketing materials; and the distribution of LMDC printed materials and electronic updates.
+More than half of the campaign's funds have been allocated for the creation of the two informational kiosks; the Downtown Rebuilding Information Kiosk is located at the new World Trade Center Path Station and the Chinatown Kiosk is located between Canal, Baxter, and Walker Streets.
+The WTC kiosk had 49,712 visitors in April, 53,813 visitors in May, and 59,090 visitors in June.
+The Chinatown kiosk, a partnership with other agencies, had 16,761 visitors in April, 19,474 visitors in May, and 15,578 visitors in June.
 Both kiosks are stocked with informational collateral about Lower Manhattan and the rebuilding efforts.
-Branded marketing materials for the campaign included four Renew Downtown newsletters in which hundreds-of-thousands were printed and distributed to various locations all over Lower Manhattan, including businesses, residences, and distribution at the WTC kiosk.
+Branded marketing materials for the campaign included four Renew Downtown newsletters of which hundreds-of-thousands were printed and distributed to various locations all over Lower Manhattan, including businesses, residences, and distribution at the WTC kiosk.
 A total of 10 Palm Cards were developed, printed, and circulated at special events, the WTC kiosk, and various other locations and functions.
-The Palm Cards included: Greenmarket 2003, River to River 2003, the opening of Vesey Street Bridge, opening of the PATH Station, the History & Heritage Campaign, Downtown for the Holidays, Tribeca Film Festival 2004, Chinatown (3 printings), Parks (two printings), and the Greenmarket 2004.
+The Palm Cards included: Greenmarket 2003, River to River 2003, the opening of Vesey Street Bridge, the opening of the PATH Station, the

+History & Heritage Campaign, Downtown for the Holidays, Tribeca Film Festival 2004, Chinatown (3 printings), Parks (two printings), and the Greenmarket 2004.
 Additionally, numerous posters were also printed and displayed at various locations in Lower Manhattan that highlighted items like the Greenmarket and the opening of the Vesey Street Bridge.
 An integral part of coordinating the revitalization of Lower Manhattan is the continued viability of local restaurants, entertainment establishments, and attractions and hotels in the aftermath of the September 11, 2001 attacks.
-To address the need for a Lower Manhattan consumer guide, LMDC, with the Empire State Development Corporation (ESD), leveraged the established brand of New York City's leading restaurant and tourism guide, Zagat Survey in late 2003.
+To address the need for a Lower Manhattan consumer guide, LMDC, with the Empire State Development Corporation (ESDC), leveraged the established brand of New York City's leading restaurant and tourism guide, Zagat Survey in late 2003.
 Thousands of Zagat Survey Lower Manhattan Guides have been distributed to downtown area workers, residents, and visitors below Houston Street.
-In 2004, eight large banners highlighting future projects in Lower Manhattan were designed and displayed at the Vesey Street bridge.
-Thousands of e-update subscribers have received and continue to receive numerous e-updates highlighting Lower Manhattan events and news events
+Thousands of e-update subscribers have received and continue to receive numerous e-updates highlighting Lower Manhattan milestones and news events.